ju2pom/ju2pom.github.io/_posts/2017-1-27-6 years of WPF.md

 <Button GotFocus="OnButtonGotFocus" />
 ```

 Using this kind of code means that you are going to implement the logic inside the view code (in code behind).
-Prefer using a great addition from your preferred MVVM toolkit:
+Prefer using *EventToCommand* available in most MVVM libraries:

 ```xml
 <Button>